vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-nuts-bolts.md

 within a few years.
 Today to keep the money supply in circulation, most big bank loans are made to property speculators and Wall Street gamblers who make very short-term loans.
-Small community banks have been carrying the burden of making loans to Main Street busi- nesses, and can continue to do so as more people have more savings to invest.
-There will be a small percentage of 30-year mortgage and busi- ness capital investment loans held for the full-time, but the amount is likely to be small and relatively inconsequential.
+Small community banks have been carrying the burden of making loans to Main Street businesses, and can continue to do so as more people have more savings to invest.
+There will be a small percentage of 30-year mortgage and business capital investment loans held for the full-time, but the amount is likely to be small and relatively inconsequential.

 ## ADJUSTMENT